rancher/elemental-toolkit/packages/immutable-rootfs/README.md

 ## Kernel configuraton paramters

-The immutable rootfs can be configured witht he following kernel parameters:
+The immutable rootfs can be configured with the following kernel parameters:

 * `cos-img/filename=<imgfile>`: This is one of the main parameters, it defines the location of the image file to boot from.